sethbr11/lcr-tools/README.md

 #### Option 1: From the Chrome Web Store (Recommended for most users)

-_Unfortunately, this option is not yet available.
-When it is, it will be linked here!_

-1. Go to the LCR Tools page on the Chrome Web Store.
+1. Go to the LCR Tools page on the Chrome Web Store by clicking [here](https://chromewebstore.google.com/detail/lcr-tools/camjilfjkjmgcpmnheoeoomfndedpmbn).

 2. Click "Add to Chrome".